-Cash applicant Securityholder applicant Rollover Purchase on ASX The acquisition price of the Underlying Security is stated in your investment confirmation and in your Westpac Tax Statement.
-Your cost base in the Underlying Securities prior to converting them to Westpac Self-Funding Instalments.
-Your cost base in the Underlying Securities from your previous series of Westpac Self-Funding Instalments.
-Market Value of the Underlying Securities at the time of acquisition of your Westpac Self-Funding Instalment.
-As an estimate we provide you with the closing Market Value of the Underlying Securities in your Westpac Tax Statement.
+Cash applicant Securityholder applicant Rollover Purchase on ASX The acquisition price of Your cost base in the Your cost base in the Market Value of the Underlying Securities at the time of acquisition of your Westpac Self-Funding Instalment.
+As an estimate we provide you with the closing Market Value of the Underlying Securities in your Westpac Tax Statement. the Underlying Security is Underlying Securities Underlying Securities stated in your investment prior to converting them from your previous series confirmation and in your to Westpac Self-Funding of Westpac Self-Funding Westpac Tax Statement.
+Instalments.
+Instalments.